Biography of Thomas Malthus

 Bramcote School, Nottinghamshire and the Dissenting Academy at Warrington.
 Jesus College, Cambridge.

-1793: Thomas Malthus elected a Fellow of Jesus College Cambridge.
+1793: He is elected a Fellow of Jesus College, Cambridge.

-1797: He took Anglican orders to be a Vicar.
+1797: He takes Anglican orders to be a Vicar.

-1798: Became Curate at Okwood near Albury in Surrey.
-He was born with a cleft palate, which gave him a slight speech impediment.
-First published his famous treatise “An Essay on the Principle of Population” which he was to update and enlarge in six new editions up to 1826.
+1798: He becomes Curate at Okwood near Albury in Surrey although he was born with a cleft palate, which gave him a slight speech impediment.
+He first published his famous treatise “An Essay on the Principle of Population” which he was to update and enlarge in six new editions up to 1826.
 The original reacted against the optimism of his father’s friend Jean Jacques Rousseau and the writings of William Godwin.
-He wrote that throughout history a section of every human population seemed trapped in poverty and when populations grew in times of plenty then misfortune would occur in times of lean.
-Malthus argued that population was held within resource limits by positive checks where the death rate was raised such as war, famine and disease and by preventative ones, which reduce the birth rate such as celibacy, birth control and abortion.
-He also stated that if the lower classes behaved like the middle classes they would not have children until they could afford to keep them properly.
+He writes that throughout history a section of every human population seem trapped in poverty and when populations grow in times of plenty then misfortune would occur in times of lean.
+Malthus argued that population was held within resource limits by positive checks where the death rate is raised, such as war, famine and disease and by preventative ones, which reduce the birth rate, such as celibacy, birth control and abortion.
+He also states that if the lower classes behaved like the middle classes they would not have children until they could afford to keep them properly.

-1801: First British Census taken by the Government in direct consideration of Malthus’s theories.
+1801: The first British Census is taken by the Government in direct consideration of Malthus’s theories.

-1805: Thomas Malthus became Great Britain’s first Professor of History and Political Economy at the East India Company College (known nowadays as Haileybury) in Hertfordshire.
+1805: Thomas Malthus becomes Great Britain’s first Professor of History and Political Economy at the East India Company College (known nowadays as Haileybury) in Hertfordshire.

-1807: Wrote a letter to Samuel Whitbread, Esq.
+1807: He writes a letter to Samuel Whitbread, Esq.
 M.P. on his proposed Bill for the Amendment of the Poor Laws.

-1818: Thomas Malthus elected a Fellow of the Royal Society of London.
+1818: Malthus is elected a Fellow of the Royal Society of London.

-1821: Defended himself against William Godwin in the Edinburgh Review.
+1821: He defends himself against William Godwin in the Edinburgh Review.

-1824: Wrote on the Political economy in the Quarterly Review.
+1824: He writes on the political economy in the Quarterly Review.

 1798: “Essays on the Principle of Population.”